deltamelter/esphome-EcoFlow-PS-LFP-Bridge/README.md

       ref: main
     components: [ef_ps]

 # PowerStream expects 1Mbps CAN.
-If your board supports it set `bit_rate: 1Mbps`.
+Use the `1000kbps` token in YAML to request 1Mbps.
 canbus:
   - platform: esp32_can
     id: ecoflow_can
     tx_pin: GPIO5
     rx_pin: GPIO4
-    bit_rate: 1Mbps
+    bit_rate: 1000kbps
-# Note: many ESP32 boards/ESPHome drivers do not support 1Mbps — use `500kbps` for compatibility where necessary.
+# Note: some ESP32 boards/drivers may not operate reliably at 1Mbps — if you encounter issues, use `500kbps` for compatibility.

 ef_ps:
   id: ecoflow_bridge